-HTS_SELF

-Description: Number of individual HIV self-test kits distributed

-Numerator: Number of individual HIV self-test kits distributed This indicator aims to monitor trends in the distribution of HIV self-test kits within a country at the lowest distribution point.
+HTS_SELF Description: Number of individual HIV self-test kits distributed Numerator: Number of individual HIV self-test kits distributed This indicator aims to monitor trends in the distribution of HIV self-test kits within a country at the lowest distribution point.
+Denominator: N/A Indicator changes (MER v2.7 to v2.8): None Indicator changes (MER v2.8 to v2.8.1): This indicator is optional.
+Indicator changes (MER v2.8.1 to v2.8.2): None Reporting level: Facility & Community Reporting frequency: Quarterly How to use: This is the only MER indicator to monitor PEPFAR programming of HIV self-testing approaches and distribution of HIV self-test kits.

-Denominator: N/A

-Indicator changes (MER v2.7 to v2.8): None

-Reporting level: Facility & Community

-Reporting frequency: Quarterly

-How to use: distribution of HIV self-test kits.
 HIV self-testing (HIVST) refers to a process in which a person collects his or her own specimen (oral fluid or blood), performs an HIV test, and then interprets the results.
 This is often done in a private setting, either alone or with a trusted person.
 HIV self-testing is a screening test and requires self-testers with a reactive result to receive further testing from a trained provider using a validated national testing algorithm.
 Select HIVST assays may also be used by an adult to help screen a child for HIV, and it is important that HIVST assays are only used in populations for which the specific assay has been validated and in accordance with national HTS guidelines.
 HIV self-testing approaches include directly assisted self-testing and unassisted self-testing (see "Disaggregate descriptions and definitions").
 Self-test kits can be distributed in various ways (e.g., by providers or outreach workers, over-the-counter, etc.).
-Secondary distribution of HIV self-test kits may also occur (e.g., to partners of ANC attendees, clients of FSWs, social and sexual partners of index clients, and parents or caregivers of children ≥2 years of age with an unknown HIV status).
+Secondary distribution of HIV self-test kits may also occur (e.g., to partners of ANC attendees, clients of people engaged in commercial sex, social and sexual partners of index clients, and parents or caregivers of children ≥2 years of age with an unknown HIV status).
 This indicator aims to monitor trends in the distribution of HIV self-test kits within a country at the lowest distribution point (i.e., between the distributer and the intended user(s)/recipient).
-The implementation of HIV self-testing programs should facilitate and enhance access to and uptake of HIV testing services for populations where HIV test uptake is low and undiagnosed HIV infection is high (e.g., men, adolescents/young adults, and key populations), or where there are barriers to HIV testing and enhance

-How to collect: testing and achievement gaps for the 1st 95 (e.g., children).
-The suggested data source is a (newly developed) HIVST register or logbook.
+The implementation of HIV self-testing programs should facilitate and enhance access to and uptake of HIV testing services for populations where HIV test uptake is low and undiagnosed HIV infection is high (e.g., men, adolescents/young adults, other at-risk populations, or where there are barriers to How to collect: The suggested data source is a (newly developed) HIVST register or logbook.
 This will minimize any potential confusion with HTS_TST data collection and reporting since HIV self-testing is only a screening test and should not be reported under HTS_TST which only includes diagnostic testing.
 If a standalone HIVST register or logbook is not possible, revise existing HTS registers, logbooks, and reporting forms already in use to include very clear labels to indicate self-testing to prevent information entered in an HTS register from being counted and reported under HTS_TST or HTS_TST_POS.
 Note that one individual can receive multiple self-test kits (e.g., for themself, for their partner(s), for their child(ren) ≥ 2 years of age, etc.).
-Data for the numerator should be generated by counting the number of individual HIV self-test kits distributed, and NOT the number of individuals receiving an HIV self-test kit.
+Data for the numerator should be generated by counting the number of individual HIV self-test kits distributed, and NOT the number of individuals receiving an HIV self-test kits.
 Number of self-test kits distributed should be captured and reported at the lowest distribution point.
 The lowest distribution point refers to the individual/site distributing self-test kits and capturing data formonitoring purposes.
 This is to prevent double counting between the various higher supply chain levels.